National City Bayfront

 The Balanced Plan proposes the following:

 The schematic design below depicts the redesigned Pepper Park, including a future planned expansion.
 The area within the yellow dotted line is the existing park footprint.
 The area within the orange dotted line is a future 2.5-acre expanded area.
-The area shaded in blue is where the first phase of improvements will be made beginning in early 2024.
+The area shaded in blue is where the first phase of improvements is underway.

 The redesigned park and first phase improvements identified are a result of multiple rounds of public outreach between 2016 and 2022 resulting in a holistic design of the improvements to the existing park and the park expansion, ensuring a cohesive park space after implementation of the park expansion.
 The Port, parks design team KTUA, and public relations consultant Nuffer, Smith, Tucker led the award-winning community outreach efforts.